gaugesapp/gauges-android/README.md

 already have the version from the Android Market installed.
 This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
-Manually uninstall Gauges from your device and you'll then be able to install your own built version.
+Manually uninstall Gauges from your device and you will then be able to install your own built version.

 ## Acknowledgements